-It is not always easy to keep up with bills.
-One thing to keep in mind is that an ability to stay current with your bills is something that many people have to deal with.
+It’s not always easy to keep up with bills.
+One thing to keep in mind is that staying current with bills is something that many people have to deal with.

-Regardless of the reasons for the mountain of debt that might be piling up, it is important for you to figure out an effective way to get debt-free and steer clear of these difficulties in the future.
+Regardless of the reasons for the mountain of debt that might be piling up, it’s important for you to figure out an effective way to get debt-free and steer clear of these difficulties in the future.

 This can a long way toward rebuilding your credit score because credit payment history plays a huge role in your FICO score, which matters when it comes to things like securing loans or buying a home in the future.

 3 Tips For Staying Debt-Free